-I am a ceramicist, born in Kenya, now living in Bristol after moving to the United Kingdom 10 years ago from South Africa.
+I am a self teaching ceramicist, born in Kenya, now living in Bristol after moving to the United Kingdom 10 years ago from South Africa.
 My work is inspired by the sensitive chaos of nature, whether a pod on the ground or tree towering above it, whether water or wind, the sky above me or the landscape that holds me.
 The sensitive chaos, that is mirrored in the relationships within the human animal family.

 My vessels, once tamed from the wild and wise unpredictability of clay, undergo the most primitive of alchemical processes - buried in fire.
 A process of taming and shaping and releasing into the wildness of fire.
 Like the taming of the primitive wildness of the child by the mother and the father and being set 'free' into adulthood.